Become a Gold Sponsor

 You’re free to operate with results the way you want, here’s an example of mapping many-one relational data:

-type User = typeof usersTable.$inferSelect;
+type User = typeof users.$inferSelect;

-type Pet = typeof usersTable.$inferSelect;
+type Pet = typeof pets.$inferSelect;

 const rows = db.select({